Nick Fortes Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have a 4.00 team ERA that ranks 11th across all MLB pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (4.10).

-- The Blue Jays allow the third-most home runs in baseball (102 total, 1.4 per game).
+- Blue Jays pitchers combine to give up the third-most home runs in baseball (103 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.